 The nominal roll is written in Patrol order.

 Training was at Melville House, Ladybank, Cupar, Fife as well as locally.
-A small arms and assault course was set up near the Allerdean OB at Scremerston Hill farm, to the south of Berwick on Tweed.
-The patrols also did training with the regular army at Otterburn Ranges.
+A small arms and assault course was set up near the Allerdean OB at Scremerston Hill Farm, to the south of Berwick on Tweed.
+The Patrols also did training with the regular army at Otterburn Ranges.

-The was only one Northumberland Scout Section.
+There was only one Northumberland Scout Section.